Rev. Allyson Paxton

 She has a passion to help the churches she serves become the best that they can be in every way.
 That includes in making disciples, in wise stewardship of all assets, in development of healthy emotional and spiritual dynamics, in careful discernment of the work and will of God in scripture and teaching, and in the calling and training of new leaders for each new generation.

 When asked about her perspective on ministry, she will tell you, “I am passionate about helping people understand God’s extraordinary love and constant presence in their lives.
 I thank God every day for the calling that has been placed on my heart and the passion and skills to answer that call as a pastor in the United Methodist Church.”
 Contact Allyson here

-During his time in Durham, Eddie served an urban United Methodist church in downtown Durham, as well as a rural church in a nearby farming community.
+During his time in Durham, Eddie served an urban United Methodist church in downtown Durham, as well as a rural UM church in a nearby farming community.
 He also spent a year serving in college ministry at the historically black university of North Carolina Central.
-Eddie’s wife Laura is a registered nurse and works on the Orthopedic unit of Duke University Hospital.
-Together, the couple enjoy cooking, reading, watching Jeopardy!, and playing with their dog Ruby.
-Eddie & Laura are excited to move back to Texas and begin ministry at Genesis UMC.
+These experiences opened his eyes to ministry beyond the walls of the church in addressing issues such as income inequality, poverty, and racism.